Prerit-Bhagat/Prerit-Bhagat/README.md

 ## Interests

-- Web Development
-- Computer Hardware
+- Web Development   - Computer Hardware   - Programming
-- Programming

 ## Let's Connect!

 Feel free to reach out if you want to collaborate on projects or just chat about tech!

 ---

-_This README.md is created with ❤️ by Prerit Bhagat._